 RYSE Center Mural

 RYSE Center is a safe and welcoming recreation space for West Contra Costa youth that aims to build youth power and leadership towards personal and community health and transformation.
 Members of RYSE’s Youth Leadership Team worked directly with Trust Your Struggle artist Robert Trujillo and Arts Change on all aspects of creating the mural – from identifying and developing the concept and story, sketching mural design on paper, outlining onto RYSE’s exterior wall, to painting and executing the project.
 RYSE Center organized an event inviting youth, adult allies, community residents, and other social services providers to see the mural’s unveiling in 2010.
 The event and the mural provided an opportunity to celebrate youths’ efforts and increased awareness of the needs and priorities of youth.

 Completed in 2006, the project consists of social commentary murals completed by Oakland High School students in the Visual Arts Academy.

 The murals address the United Nations’ Millennium Development goals including: the eradication of poverty and hunger, the achievement of universal primary education, the promotion of gender equality and the creation of environmental sustainability.
 Images capture hope and possibility by illustrating the works of Nobel Laureates who have addressed some of the most pressing issues of our times.

 The East Bay Fund for Artists is an initiative of East Bay Community Foundation.
+Since 2003, the East Bay Fund for Artists at EBCF has partnered with more than 9,500 generous donors and more than 200 nonprofit organizations to commission new works by over 300 local artists.
+The East Bay Fund for Artists has leveraged almost $3.1 million in new financial support for the arts in the East Bay.
 Learn more about EBCF’s commitment to public art on our Arts and Culture for Social and Racial Justice program strategies page.